ryanbradynd05/go-tmdb/README.md

 ## Available methods

-All themoviedb.org API v3 methods are included.
+All themoviedb.org API v3 methods that don't require authentication are included.
+The POST and DELETE APIs are not included yet.
 For examples on how to call each function, refer to that function's tests.
 For documentation of the TheMovieDB's API, see their [documentation](http://docs.themoviedb.apiary.io/).

 ## License